2014 GP Ouest-France

 The 2014 GP Ouest-France was the 78th edition of the GP Ouest-France, a single-day cycling race.
 It was held on 31 August 2014, over a distance of 229.1 km, starting and finishing in Plouay, France.
 It was the twenty-fourth race of the 2014 UCI World Tour season.

 The race was won in the sprint by Sylvain Chavanel ahead of Andrea Fedi and Arthur Vichot, who completed the podium.

 Teams

 As the GP Ouest–France was a UCI World Tour event, all 18 UCI ProTeams were invited automatically and obligated to send a squad.
-Six UCI Professional Continental team also competed in the race, and as such, forming the event's 24-team peloton.
+Six UCI Professional Continental teams also competed in the race, and as such, forming the event's 24-team peloton.

 The 24 teams that competed in the race were: